-RPGBOT is an online resource for tabletop roleplaying games, including instructional articles, online tools, and the RPGBOT.Podcast to help you be a better player and play better games.
+RPGBOT is an Ennie-winning online resource for tabletop roleplaying games, including informative articles, online tools, and the RPGBOT.Podcast to help you be a better player and play better games.

 These are living resources.
 As new content is published and as new concepts arise, we update our content to reflect the current state of the game.
 If at any point the contents of a specific page appear incomplete, it may be because we are working on improvements to that page.

 People have been asking for merch for a long time, and we finally made it happen.
 After a lot of stops and starts, we’ve launched the RPGBOT.Store via Teepublic.
 The store includes shirts, pullover sweaters, stickers, coffee mugs, and pins.
 We even made this cool announcement video with a kitten in it.

 Following the recent user survey, we set out to adjust our Patreon tiers to provide more things that our supporters want at a price point that helps support our work in a way that I can handle, and that lets you select the rewards that you want.
 First, we’re renaming tiers.
 Rather than the increasingly powerful Beholderkin varieties, the tiers are now named after divination spells, which reflect observing and interacting with things in more powerful ways.
 I think it’s clever, but my sense of humor is also notoriously dumb.
 Second, we’re adding a new $3 tier which provides access